-An all-embracing silence that hurts the ears just a little bit.
-A welcome breeze stirs up a puff of swirling dust.
-The dry grass sways a little, the only movement except for the shimmering heat dancing across the open sands near the horizon.
-And you stare into the completely flat and empty distance, trying to figure out which way to drive from this point.
+A patch of short, dry grass sways a little, the only movement except for the shimmering heat dancing across the open sands.
+You stare into the completely flat and empty distance, trying to figure out which way to drive from this point.

 And I love it!
 This is EXACTLY what I was hoping it would be like.

-The day is starting to get away from us and we reluctantly get back aboard our 4×4 to resume our journey.
+The day is starting to get away from us and we reluctantly get back aboard the 4×4 to resume our solo journey.
 We need to get to camp before sunset.
 And we have no idea how long that could take…

 The Groblersbrug Border Post Experience